Induced Minors and Coarse Tree Decompositions: Rounding Balanced Separator LP

 We begin this section by defining the \emph{balanced separator LP}.
 Let $G$ be a graph, $\f$ be a layered family of $G$, $\cf$ be the set of centers of elements in $\f$ and $X \subseteq \cf$.
 For each pair $u, v \in X$, let $\p_{u,v}$ denote the set of all induced paths from $u$ to $v$ in $G$.
 We describe the balanced separator LP corresponding to the instance $(G, X, \f)$, using non-negative real variables $x_F$ and $d_{u,v}$, defined for every $F \in \f$ and $u, v \in X$.

-We remark that the above linear program is a variant of the one used in the Leighton–Rao rounding scheme~\cite{leighton1999multicommodity}, adapted to operate on vertex sets rather than individual vertices, as in~\cite{KorchemnaL0S024,chudnovsky2025treewidth}.
+The linear program above is feasible and bounded: setting $x_F = 1$ for every $F \in \mathcal{F}$ and $d_{u,v} = 1$ for every $u, v \in X$ is a feasible assignment, since $V(G) \subseteq \bigcup_{F \in \mathcal{F}} F$ ensures that every induced path from $u$ to $v$ intersects some $F \in \mathcal{F}$.
+We also remark that it is a variant of the one used in the Leighton–Rao rounding scheme~\cite{leighton1999multicommodity}, adapted to operate on vertex sets rather than individual vertices, as in~\cite{KorchemnaL0S024,chudnovsky2025treewidth}.
 We are now ready to state the main theorem proved in this section:

 \begin{restatable}{theorem}{LPoptVSintegral} Let $G$ be a graph, $k$ be a positive integer and $\f$ be a layered family of $G$ with thickness at most $k$.
 Then for every subset $X \subseteq \cf$, where $\cf$ denotes the set of centers of the elements of $\f$, there exists an $(X, \tfrac{95}{100})$-balanced separator $S$ in $G$ such that $S$ is downward closed and